Shopify/theme-scripts/packages/theme-product/README.md

 ## Usage

-Theme product is a helper script related to Product informations.
-For instance, you can find the variant of a product by providing some criterias.
+theme-product.js helps developers work with and navigate a [Shopify product object](https://help.shopify.com/en/themes/liquid/objects/product).
+A common use is find a product variant based on a selection of product options, e.g. the variant of a t-shirt which is size S and color black.

 ### Product object